vamp-plugins/.github/profile/README.md

   applications, supporting a limited set of output feature structures and requiring C++20 or newer.
   * Plugins built with this SDK can be used in all Vamp hosts.
-They can only return a limited set of feature types, but if your plugin requires only those feature types and you are confident this won't change, there is no technical disadvantage to using this SDK.
+They can only return a limited subset of feature types, but if your plugin requires only those feature types and you are confident this won't change, there is no technical disadvantage to using this SDK.
-  * Hosts built with this SDK can load all Vamp plugins that use the same limited set of feature types.
-Those built with the "original" SDK can be used but will not be real-time safe.
+  * Hosts built with this SDK can load all Vamp plugins that use the same limited subset of feature types.
+But only those plugins also built with this SDK will be real-time safe.

 ### Tools for Testing Plugins and Hosts